Heist Nightclub's Pop-Up With $1,000 Cabanas at the Kennedy Center Isn't Happening for Now

 The Heist event caused confusion from the start as its announcement coincided with the launch of DC’s Phase Two Live Entertainment Pilot Program, which allows for six entertainment venues—including the Kennedy Center—to test live music events with a maximum of 50 people.
 The Heist event, which was set to have seven times as many people, is not part of the program.
 (The nightclub did, however, apply for live entertainment and then withdrew the request, City Paper reported.)
 Rather, the pop-up aimed to operate under the same guidelines as restaurants by offering food and a music playlist “curated” by DJs rather than hosting actual DJs, which are not allowed under current city restrictions.

+“Due to this confusion, we agreed with the Kennedy Center that in an overabundance of caution we would delay our opening to ensure public awareness of all our safety protocols,” Heist owner owner Vinoda Basnayake said in a statement released Wednesday afternoon.
+He added: “We strongly believe in this concept and will be announcing our reopening date soon.”

-The HEIST x Kennedy Center pop-up, as it was being marketed, touted a “contactless set-up,” including temperature checks, socially distanced tables, required masks, limited elevator trips, and hand sanitizer at every table.
+The HEIST x Kennedy Center pop-up, as it was marketed, touted a “contactless set-up,” including temperature checks, socially distanced tables, required masks, limited elevator trips, and hand sanitizer at every table.
 Versus—the parent company behind Heist as well as Castas Rum Bar and Morris American Bar—sold tables for up to six guests for $240 to $380. ““Infraction VIP Cabanas” went for $500 apiece; “Misdemeanor VIP Cabanas” went for $750; and “Felony VIP Cabanas” went for $1,000 each.

-Note: This story has been updated with a statement from Heist owner Vinoda Basnayake.
+In his statement, Basnayake laid out the challenges his nightclub has faced through the pandemic.
+While Morris and Casta’s were able to bring back the majority of their staff thanks to outdoor seating, Heist’s outdoor “streatery” permit was rejected because its sidewalks weren’t wide enough.

+“Instead of being discouraged, we started looking around the city for an outdoor space to rent in an attempt to create a pop-up Heist.
+While many of these attempts were futile, we were excited when the Kennedy Center agreed to meet with us.
+After several months of planning and negotiation we contracted to rent their outdoor rooftop terrace for our Heist pop-up,” he wrote